bluechiptek/bct-account-provisioner/README.md

-# OCMS-ACCOUNT-PROVISIONER
+# BCT-ACCOUNT-PROVISIONER

-The ocms-account-provisioner, referred to as just the provisioner, is a utility that can automate connecting your AWS accounts with the various services used to deliver an OptimizedCloud service.
+The bct-account-provisioner, referred to as just the provisioner, is a utility that can automate connecting your AWS accounts with the various services used to deliver services provided by BlueChipTek.
 Connectivity from these various services is done by creating a CloudFormation stack in each of your desired AWS accounts with the necessary roles and permissions.

 This software is distributed under the GNU General Public License v3.0.
 Please see the file LICENSE.txt for terms of use and redistribution.